 1. Write to Them

-This seems simple but I forgot about it until Evan at en*theos, a great friend and mentor, reminded me.
+This seems simple but I forgot about it until Evan, a good friend and mentor, reminded me.
 Write to the person right now, before you are even apart.
 If you send the letter ahead of time it will arrive shortly after they arrive, or perhaps they will find it after you leave if you are the one going somewhere.

 When Tunga and I first started dating while I was in Mongolia with the Peace Corps I went back to the U.S. for over a month to be part of my sister’s wedding.
 I wrote Tunga a letter for every day I was going to be gone, 45 in total, and even had a scavenger hunt, little candy and hand-drawn maps thrown in there.
 I gave them to her in a big bag with a number on each letter.
 It took a few hours to do, but she loved it and it was worth every minute.